 Instructions

-- Place the dough on a lightly floured surface and put a bit of flour on top.
-To make the dough more homogeneous you fold the dough gently 4 or 5 times until the dough is soft.
-To get a layered effect in your scones you fold the dough instead of kneading.
+- Place the dough on a lightly floured surface and sprinkle a little flour on top.
+Fold the dough gently 4–5 times to make it smooth and soft.
+Do not knead.
+To get a layered effect in your scones, you fold the dough instead of kneading.

-- Cover with the top and sprinkle with confectioners sugar.
+- Place the top half back on the scone and sprinkle with confectioners sugar.1 tablespoon confectioners sugar

 Notes